juliankrispel/ideas/cli-dsl.md

 # BishBosh - A domain specific language for writing command line interfaces

+Disclaimer - This is an opionated braindump

 ## Problem - Writing cli's is hard

 - Writing cli's is harder than it should be
 - Bash scripting sucks
-- Using languages for writing cli's kinda sucks.
-There's a lot going on
+- Using languages for writing cli's kinda sucks too.

 ## Requirements: